 The first event could have been our last.
 To say we learnt a lot from that first meeting is an understatement.
-The weather at Port Macquarie was monsoonal, however we were greatly supported by our teams and friends and we are proud to say many of the people that attended the very first event, are still racing with the club today.
+The weather at Port Macquarie was cyclonic and yet, so many people at that event are still involved to this day.

 The impending closure of Fuji Heavy Industries in Japan, the manufacturers of the Subaru KX21 engine meant our Subaru power plant suddenly had an expiry date.

 In response to this in early 2018, the club voted on a name change to the: